 'I reckon two advantages of a taste for flowers.
 The first is produced by the culture of them, which, since it excludes all wilfulness, haste, and impatience, quiets the mind, cheers it by ever-cherished hope, and, since this seldom deceives, gladdens it with quiet joy.
-But the second and chief advantage consists in this-that every flower is in miniature the image of entire nature, and contains all its security, order, peace, and beauty.
-The flower unfolds itself silently according to necessary laws, and under necessary conditions; and if those sail, it cannot flourish.
-Like a child upon the mother's bosom, so it hangs upon and sucks the sun and air, the earth and water; it is but a part of the great whole of nature, from which it cannot live separated.
+But the second and chief advantage consists in thisthat every flower is in miniature the image of entire nature, and contains all its security, order, peace, and beauty.
+The flower unfolds itself silently according to necessary laws, and under necessary conditions; and if those fail, it cannot Like a child upon the mother's bosom, so it hangs upon and sucks the flourish. sun and air, the earth and water ; it is but a part of the great whole of nature, from which it cannot live separated.
 It is fairest in blossom, but in every stage of development it has peculiar charms.
-How fair the tender plant, which creeps forth to the light ! how lovely the juicy green ! how mysterious and full of intimations the swelling bud ?
+How fair the tender plant, which creeps forth to the light! how lovely the juicy green! how mysterious and full of intimations the swelling bud?
 Some flowers are fairer than others, but only a few are odious, and none without some property.
 And how manifold their beauty!
 Thereby they are the truest image of nature, which spreads itself before our view in infinite variety, and thus unveils the unfathomable riches of the Creator.
-Partial florists may prefer the fragrant hyacinth, or the showy auricula, or the rich carnation, or any others; but who can say which is fairer than the other? and what feeling friend of nature will not love even the less fair?
-All are the lovely children of nature ; and, as a mother fondly presses all her offspring to her heart, because she discovers in all the beloved features of the father, so the true lover of nature fondly embraces all she brings forth, because her life is exhibited in all, however diverse.
+Partial florists may prefer the fragrant hyacinth, or the showy auricula, or the rich carnation, or any others; but who can say which is fairer than the other? and what feeling friend of nature will not love even the less fair ?
+All are the lovely children of nature; and, as a mother fondly presses all her offspring to her heart, because she discovers in all the beloved features of the father, so the true lover of nature fondly embraces all she brings forth, because her life is exhibited in all, however diverse.
 Who can say what colour of the rainbow is the fairest, since all are born from the same ray of light?
+As nature is without evil, so are flowers the image of innocence and harmlessness, and the sight of them soothes and calms, like the countenance of a conscientious man, who is without reserve and guile.
+The abode of the first man, in his innocence, was a garden: in a garden, among the lovely children of spring, we again find paradise; here we dream of the bliss of innocence, here soothe tumultuous desires, and a gentle longing fills the heart.
+The lake-rose swims and bathes in the moist element, which, fertilising, pervades the earth, and lifts up its crown to the sun, like a clear, calm eye.
+Who thus can swim in the fulness of universal life, washed pure from all selfishness, and thus look up, unshrinking, with pure eye?
+"Lovely, bright, radiant flowers ! are ye not like stars, which the Creator has scattered to illumine and adorn the dark earth ?
+Are ye not as heavenly messengers, who have come down upon the sunbeams, to bring us tidings of a world in which all blooms in beauty, rapture, peace?
+Therefore is it that the children, who, too, have come from heaven, and still retain their innocence, play with you so like sisters; therefore is it that woman loves you, who bears in her feeling heart intimations of heaven ; therefore we deck with you the graves of the beloved, because you point upward, when they have gone to rest."

-As nature is without evil, so are flowers the image of innocence and harmlessness, and the sight of them soothes and calms, like the countenance of a conscientious man, who is without reserve just so surely he tells us (stepping forward from this delicious dance-music, choragus-like, into the grander measure befitting the final enunciation),
+just so surely he tells us (stepping forward from this delicious dance-music, choragus-like, into the grander measure befitting the final enunciation),